- Contact information

 Summary of new contaminated sites and completed cleanups

 The following table illustrates the number of contaminated sites reported to DNR in the past decade and the number of sites cleaned up and approved by DNR each year.

 All new contamination incidents must be reported to DNR by law.
 However, DNR transfers responsibility for oversight of some incidents to other agencies.
 Cleanups where the contaminants are agri-chemicals (fertilizer, pesticides) are overseen and approved by the Wisconsin Department of Agriculture, Trade and Consumer Protection.
-Medium and low priority petroleum cleanups are approved by the Wisconsin Department of Safety & Professional Services.

 Most investigations and cleanups of contaminated soil and groundwater take more than a year, and there is little correlation between the number of new incidents reported in a year and the number of completed cleanups in the same calendar year.

 |Year||New Reports to DNR of Contaminated Soil or Groundwater||Completed Cleanups of Soil or Groundwater Approved by DNR|

 RR Program awards from 2010 and 2011.

 In April 2011, EPA Region 5 presented the Remediation & Redevelopment (RR) Program with a Brownfields Recognition Award.
 The honor recognizes "participants who have made exceptional contributions to the Brownfields Program."
 In making the award, EPA recognized the over-all work done by the RR Program, including projects such as our report on institutional controls, the Wisconsin Plant Recovery Initiative (WPRI), our One Cleanup Memorandum of Agreement with EPA, and our program transparency.